remotelabz/remotelabz-docs/docs/users/Students/Students_laboratory.md

 ##Remote access.

-In order to  access to your lab from your workstation (through ssh for instance), you need to connect through RemoteLabZ VPN.
+In order to  access to your lab from your workstation (through ssh for instance), you need to connect through RemoteLabz VPN.

 To do this, you need to: